 For a given set of clusters, the total energy is then simply the sum of the cluster energies E(J).
 The goal is to choose the clusters in such a way that the total energy is minimized.
 Usually, a point X(I) goes into the cluster with the closest representative point Z(J).
 So to define the clusters, it's enough simply to specify the locations of the cluster representatives.

 This is actually a fairly hard problem.
 Most algorithms do reasonably well, but cannot guarantee that the best solution has been found.
 It is very common for algorithms to get stuck at a solution which is merely a "local minimum".
 For such a local minimum, every slight rearrangement of the solution makes the energy go up; however a major rearrangement would result in a big drop in energy.

 A simple algorithm for the problem is known as "H-Means".
 It alternates between two procedures:

 A more sophisticated algorithm, known as "K-Means", takes advantage of the fact that it is possible to quickly determine the decrease in energy caused by moving a point from its current cluster to another.
 It repeats the following procedure:

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-ASA136 is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+asa136 is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-ASA058, a C library which carries out the K-means algorithm for clustering data.
+asa058, a C code which carries out the K-means algorithm for clustering data.

-ASA113, a C library which implements the Banfield and Bassill clustering algorithm using transfers and swaps.
+asa113, a C code which implements the Banfield and Bassill clustering algorithm using transfers and swaps.